LLM Fundamentals

 - Counting and precise operations

-❌ Poor
+Poor

-- True understanding vs. pattern matching
+- True understanding versus pattern matching

-- Knowing what they don't know
+- Knowing what they do not know

-- Consistent logic in long chains
+- Consistent logic across very long chains

-- Physical world reasoning
+- Physical-world reasoning

 Knowledge Cutoff

-LLMs are trained on data up to a specific date (their "knowledge cutoff"):
+LLMs are trained on data up to a specific date, called their "knowledge cutoff":

 - GPT-5: late 2024